SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

 ## Recommended Methods

 `NewtonRaphson` is a good choice for most problems.
-It is non-allocating on static arrays and thus really well-optimized for small systems, while for large systems it can make use of sparsity patterns for sparse automatic differentiation and sparse linear solving of very large systems.
-That said, as a classic Newton method, its stability region can be smaller than other methods. `NLSolveJL`'s `:trust_region` method can be a good choice for high stability, along with `CMINPACK`.
+For large systems it can make use of sparsity patterns for sparse automatic differentiation and sparse linear solving of very large systems.
+That said, as a classic Newton method, its stability region can be smaller than other methods.
+Meanwhile, `SimpleNewtonRaphson` is an implementation which is specialized for small equations.
+It is non-allocating on static arrays and thus really well-optimized for small systems, thus usually outperforming the other methods when such types are used for `u0`. `NLSolveJL`'s `:trust_region` method can be a good choice for high stability, along with `CMINPACK`.s

 For a system which is very non-stiff (i.e., the condition number of the Jacobian is small, or the eigenvalues of the Jacobian are within a few orders of magnitude),